dr-michael-haley/scPortrait_to_IMC/README.md

 Key behaviour:

+- All valid ROIs are merged into a single scPortrait project located exactly at `--projects-root`.
 - Every ROI with both a folder in `--channels-dir` and a mask in `--mask-dir` is processed automatically.
 - Use `--roi ROI_001 --roi ROI_010` to limit the run to specific ROIs.
-- Use `--overwrite` to force regeneration of existing scPortrait project folders.
+- Use `--overwrite` to force regeneration of an existing combined scPortrait project directory.
 - Use `--image-ext` to extend/override the default search extensions (`.tif .tiff .ome.tif .ome.tiff`).
 - Use `--mask-expand-px N` to dilate each labelled cell mask by `N` pixels prior to extraction (helps capture thin membranes).